A.R.S. § 46-451(A)(5)

-The illegal or improper use of a vulnerable adult’s resources for another's profit or advantage.
+"Exploitation" means the illegal or improper use of a vulnerable adult or the vulnerable adult's resources for another's profit or advantage.

 The wrongful or unauthorized taking, withholding, appropriating or use of money, assets or property of vulnerable adult OR any act or omission taken by a person, including through the use of a power of attorney, guardianship or conservatorship of vulnerable adult, to either: